beyondessential/tamanu/docs/models.md

 Represents metadata for a question on a survey (for eg, position within the survey, any survey-specific overrides).
 The actual contents of the question (question type, text, etc) is stored in ProgramDataElement.

-### SyncMetadata
+### ChannelSyncPullCursor

-Utility table to help manage the sync process.
-Not directly related to any patient or medical information.
+Utility table to track the sync cursor for a channel.
+Not directly related to any patient or medical information, other than UUID.

 ### Triage